ninjabox77/cminor/README.md

 ```
 The `func` keyword is preceded by optional modifiers, and followed by a parameter list, an arrow, a return type, and a block to execute upon being called.
 Functions can either return a direct result (have a non-`void` return type) or work entirely through side-effects (a `void` result).
 Non-`void` functions may have side-effects, but if declared `pure`, the compiler will check and warn the user if any side-effects are being used.
 Note that a `void` function that is also labeled pure will do nothing.

+The default implementation for functions is non-recursive, because that is the more common use and requires the least amount of run-time overhead.
+If recursion is desired, the function must be declared `recurs`.

+### Parameters

+We can specify that a function has parameters, which are unique variables that are part of the signature of the function.
+Notice that *all* functions can employ static parametric polymorphism by specifying and using type parameters.
+If a type parameter is labeled `discr` (discrete), then it is restricted to bein called only with a *discrete type* argument; `scalar` requires a *scalar type*; and a `class` requires an *identifier* argument only.
+The unspecified default allows any legal *type* as an argument.

 # License

 C-Minor is distributed under the terms of the [MIT License](https://github.com/git/git-scm.com/blob/main/MIT-LICENSE.txt).